KaranS09/MPI-analysis-using-LLVM/README.md

    clang -I/usr/include/lam -emit-llvm -S mpi_example.c -o input.ll
    ```

+   This command generates the LLVM IR file `input.ll` from the provided MPI C code in `mpi_example.c`.

    Note: Use the `find` command to locate the MPI header files if the above command fails.

    ```sh